-- Meteorological conditions will be monitored by the Environmental Advisor and advise the site team for construction planning accordingly; - Environmental Advisor would maintain records of air quality and dust inspections undertaken and records of any meteorological condition monitoring; - Monitoring emissions from plant and construction vehicles periodically by the LORAC Logistics team (SELECT) to ensure they have appropriate emission controls and are being maintained correctly; - · Weekly inspections to be recorded in FieldView by the Environmental Advisor; - · Worksite acceptance form to be completed for all plants as pre-acceptance criteria by the Site Supervisor; - Verifying the plants compliance with US/EPA emission standard by the Environmental Advisor/Coordinator; - Complaints to be recorded in IMPACT by HSE Team.
+- Regular visual monitoring of dust generation from work areas by the Site Supervisor.
+Site Hive data will be used for verification purposes only; - Meteorological conditions will be monitored by the Environmental Advisor and advise the site team for construction planning accordingly; - Environmental Advisor would maintain records of air quality and dust inspections undertaken and records of any meteorological condition monitoring; - Monitoring emissions from plant and construction vehicles periodically by the LORAC Logistics team (SELECT) to ensure they have appropriate emission controls and are being maintained correctly; - Weekly inspections to be recorded in INTELEX by the Environmental Advisor; - · Worksite acceptance form to be completed for all plants as pre-acceptance criteria by the Site Supervisor; - · Verifying the plants compliance with US/EPA emission standard by the Environmental Advisor/Coordinator; - · Complaints to be recorded in INTELEX by HSE Team.